snail-unamur/analyse-pull-request-server/README.md

 - **`__data__/`** Stores mock or sample data used during testing.

 - **`__templates__/`** Contains template files required to set up repositories for analysis.

-TODO: Talk about how to configure metric parameter